datumorphism/datumorphism.github.io/_wiki/statistical-estimation/confidence-interval.md

 ### Microscopic View

-When we have little sample size, we do not have the macroscopic view to neglect the "glitches".
+When we have a small sample size, we do not have the macroscopic view to neglect the "glitches".

 We have been talking the approximations